 B) hold an associate's degree issued by a regionally accredited institution of higher education;

-C) hold a high school diploma or its recognized equivalent and have achieved the score identified as passing by the Illinois State Board of Education on one of the examinations for paraprofessionals discussed in Section 25.510(b); or
+C) hold a high school diploma or its recognized equivalent and have achieved the score identified as passing by the State Board on one of the examinations for paraprofessionals discussed in Section 25.510(b);

 2) Each applicant for approval as a sign language interpreter also shall have:

 A) attained a rating of Level 3.5 or above on the Educational Interpreter Performance Assessment (EIPA);

 B) maintained a valid certification from the RID; or

 C) maintained a valid Board for Evaluation of Interpreters (BEI) Basic Certification or higher issued by a state that is a licensed user of the BEI system.

 3) Each applicant for approval for oral transliteration also shall have attained Transliteration Skills Certification at Level 3 or above.

 4) If the applicant is unable to provide evidence of meeting one of the criteria set forth in subsection (a)(2), a one-time, interim approval shall be granted if each of the following conditions are met.
 The interim approval is valid until June 30 following two years of the approval being issued.
 The provisions of this subsection (a)(4) shall not apply to individuals who held initial approval issued prior to June 30, 2013.